Novoseoci massacre

 The Novoseoci massacre was the mass murder of 45 Bosniak civilians (44 male, one female) from the neighboring villages of Novoseoci and Pavičići on 22 September 1992, during the Bosnian War.
 The massacre was committed by the 2nd Romanija Motorized Brigade of the Army of Republika Srpska (VRS).
 It consisted of a murder of a woman in Novoseoci, Sokolac municipality, and massacre of 44 men and boys at the Ivan Polje landfill on the way to Rogatica, Bosnia and Herzegovina.
 Members of the VRS killed a woman in the village, then transported 44 men and boys to the 6 kilometers away Ivan Polje landfill, where they shot them dead in two groups.
 Exhumation at the landfill revealed additional eight victims from Han Stjenica, Rogatica municipality.
 Smaller number of sources state that civilians were killed on a meadow in Novoseoci – on the spot, and later transported to Ivan polje.
 Serb authorities made a landfill over the bodies for local settlements to cover the crime.

 Background

 At the start of the Bosnian War, the Serb Democratic Party established Serb Autonomous Regions (SAOs) in mostly Serb-inhabited territories, and the Sokolac region fell under the self-proclaimed SAO Romanija.
 The Bosniaks of the sub-Romanija village of Novoseoci had lived together with the Serbs relatively peacefully.

 The residents of Novoseoci pledged to be loyal to the self-proclaimed SAO government, believing that this would save their lives.
 They surrendered their weapons and signed a pledge of allegiance on July 27, 1992.

 Amor Mašović from the Institute for Missing Persons of Bosnia and Herzegovina found out that VRS colonel Aleksa Krsmanović ordered the killing of the entire male population of Novoseoci as revenge for his son Darko, a VRS soldier who died in the battle against the Army of the Republic of Bosnia and Herzegovina (ARBiH) near Olovo.

+By September 1, 1992, Novoseoci, Mičivode, Vrhbarje, and Murati were among the last remaining Bosniak settlements in the Sokolac area.
+Completely encircled by Bosnian Serb forces, these communities did not flee during earlier waves of displacement.